 Job changes and remote work shifts.
 Saratoga Springs grew explosively because of Silicon Slopes commuters.
 When the job or the commute changes — or disappears — so does the logic of where you live.

 The home needs work you don't want to do.
 Homes built in 2019–2021 are hitting the age where systems need updating.
 If you're staring down $40,000–$60,000 in deferred maintenance or renovations, that changes what your "low payment" home actually costs you.
+As I covered in my what fixes are worth it before selling guide, sometimes the most honest conversation is about whether to renovate or sell.

 "Life doesn't stand still — people get new jobs, grow their families, downsize after retirement, or simply want to live in a different neighborhood.
 Those needs are starting to outweigh the financial benefit of clinging to a rock-bottom mortgage rate." — Redfin economist, 2025